dmitrymomot/go-app-template/README.md

 [![GolangCI Lint](https://github.com/dmitrymomot/go-app-template/actions/workflows/golangci-lint.yml/badge.svg)](https://github.com/dmitrymomot/go-app-template/actions/workflows/golangci-lint.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/dmitrymomot/go-app-template)](https://goreportcard.com/report/github.com/dmitrymomot/go-app-template)

-A **full-stack** app template based on Golang and featuring TailwindCSS for styling, HTMX for dynamic UIs, Postgres/SQLite/TursoDB (libSQL) for efficient data management, and Templ for component-style templating  (similar to ReactJs), streamlining web development workflows.
+A **full-stack monolithic app template** based on Golang and featuring TailwindCSS for styling, HTMX for dynamic UIs, Postgres/SQLite/TursoDB (libSQL) for efficient data management, and Templ for component-style templating  (similar to ReactJs), streamlining web development workflows.

 ## Motivaton

 The main goal of this project is to provide a simple and efficient way to build web applications using Golang.
 The project is designed to be a starting point for building full-stack web applications, providing a basic structure and a set of tools to help you get started.

+### Why monolithic architecture?

+For me, a monolithic architecture offers key advantages, especially during the initial phases of development and growth:

+- **Simplicity**: Streamlines development, testing, deployment, and management, crucial for limited-resource scenarios.
+- **Rapid Iteration**: Facilitates quick updates and feature additions in response to user feedback and market demands.
+- **Operational Efficiency**: Lowers service orchestration and data consistency complexity, ideal for solopreneurs/small teams.
+- **Cost-Effectiveness**: Reduces initial operational costs by running on minimal resources compared to distributed systems.
+- **Scalability**: Early-stage scaling can be achieved by running multiple instances, avoiding microservices' scaling complexities.
+- **Focus on Core Features**: Allows me (or you) to concentrate on delivering core value without the overhead of managing a distributed system.

+You can design your monolith with modularity to ease future transitions or refactoring, ensuring your architecture can evolve with your product.
+This approach balances initial simplicity and agility with long-term flexibility.

 ### Why HTMX?